p4lang/p4runtime-shell/README.md

 ## Using the shell

+### Run with Docker

-We recommend that you download the Docker image (~200MB) and use it, but you can also build the image directly with:
+We recommend that you download the Docker image (~142MB) and use it, but you can also build the image directly with:

 ```bash